tyrauber/fly-varnish/README.md

 # fly-varnish
-A Varnish Docker Container Caching a Node Server on Fly.io using [processes](https://community.fly.io/t/preview-multi-process-apps-get-your-workers-here/2316).
+A Varnish Docker Container Caching a Node Server on Fly.io.

 ## Usage